 Our fiscal year is the 52- or 53-week period ending on the last Saturday in June.
-Fiscal 2006 and fiscal 2005 are 52-week periods.
+Fiscal years 2006 and 2005 are 52-week periods.
 For ease of presentation, the accompanying consolidated financial statements have been shown as ending on June 30 and calendar quarter end dates for all annual, interim, and quarterly financial statement captions, unless otherwise indicated.